yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 ## Conclusion
-A lot of topics have been covered in this project and though we have not explored extensively some topics, it has been a good start for someone to start understanding the mathematical concepts behind the working of a robot.
-The concepts explored were:
+Many topics have been covered in this project.
+Though we have not explored some topics extensively, it has been a good start for someone to understand the mathematical concepts behind the working of a robot.
+The ideas explored were:

-1. We started by developing a ```geometrical framework``` of individual frames, and calculating their translations and rotations in space.
+1. We started by developing a ```geometrical framework``` of individual frames and calculating their translations and rotations in space.
-2. Then, we quickly added frames on top of each other and were able to derive the formulas for the ```Forward Kinematics```, that is, how to calculate the position and orientation of the end effector given the values of all joints.
+2. Then, we quickly added frames on top of each other and derived the formulas for the ```Forward Kinematics```, that is, how to calculate the position and orientation of the end effector given the values of all joints.
-3. We studies the ```Inverse Kinematics``` problem which is how to calculate the value of the joints given the current TCP pose.
+3. We studied the ```Inverse Kinematics``` problem, which is how to calculate the value of the joints given the current TCP pose.
 We used some geometrical intuition to derive those equations and showed that the solution is not always unique.
 4. Once we knew how to calculate all positions, we needed ways to move from one pose of the robot to the next, following a defined ```path```.
 We studied interpolations of lines, circles, and splines in space.
-5. In ```Workspace Monitoring```, we introduced safe and forbidden zones and studied how capsules can be useful to detect collisions between robots and also between the robot’s end effector and its own body.
+5. In ```Workspace Monitoring```, we introduced safe and forbidden zones.
+We studied how capsules can be helpful for detecting collisions between robots and between the robot’s end effector and its own body.
 6. We generated a realistic ```trajectory``` that would move along the planned path without violating the given constraints of speed, acceleration and jerk.
 7. We introduced the concepts of ```statics``` and ```dynamics``` in Mechanics, where we talked about force control and the dynamic model of the robot.
 8. A ```Digital Twin``` of the robot was built on Unity which can simulate the movement of the real robot.
-9. ```Augmented Reality```` is used to project the 3D model on any flat surface for better visualization of the robot's movements.
+9. ```Augmented Reality```` is used to project the 3D model on any flat surface to better visualize the robot's movements.

-A lot of areas are left to be exaplined such as ```Perception``` which allows the robot to be autonomous by visualizing its environment, or the gripping mechanism of the tool at the TCP, or the use of ```Reinforcement Learning``` for the robot to learn from its environment or even ```Controllers``` to model smooth trajectories.
-These topics will be explored in future projects and will be implemented as per convenient.
+A lot of areas are left to be exaplained such as ```Perception``` which allows the robot to be autonomous by visualizing its environment, or the gripping mechanism of the tool at the TCP, or the use of ```Reinforcement Learning``` for the robot to learn from its environment or even ```Controllers``` to model smooth trajectories.
+These topics will be explored in future projects and will be implemented as per convenience.

 ## References